ConservationInternational/trends.earth/docs/source/for_users/training/landdegradation.rst

 6. Back at the **Load a Custom Land Productivity Dataset** window click **OK** on the lower right corner to process the data.

-7. If the values of the input file do not exactly match the requirements describe above, you will see a warning message.
+7. If the values of the input file do not exactly match the requirements described above, you will see a warning message.
 In many cases the warning is triggered by the definition of NoData, but the tool will still try to import it.
 For that reason, it is **extremely important** for you to explore the output layer to make sure the results are mapped as expected.

 .. image:: ../../../resources/en/training/t10/warning.png
    :align: center

-8. Once you click **Execute remotelly** a progress bar will appear showing the percentage of the task completed.
+8. Once you click **OK** a progress bar will appear showing the percentage of the task completed.

 .. image:: ../../../resources/en/training/t10/import_custom_lp_ribon.png
    :align: center